Esc to close

 Bleck Engineering was approached by a homeowner who had a failing concrete and timber retaining wall that went right up to the detached garage and was 8 feet away from the residence.
 After assessing the site with the homeowner and gathering topographic and soil information, Bleck proposed that a new retaining wall be built in front of the existing failing wall.
 A soldier beam and lagging wall with concrete panels and a channel cap was chosen to help protect the real estate for the long term.
 The new wall is 400' in length with a maximum exposed face of 12' in height.
 Construction plans were designed to try and minimize the disruption to the table land as well as to provide an aesthetic quality to neighboring properties.

-Bleck Engineering was selected by Lohan Anderson LLC to provide civil engineering design services for a 43,200 square foot food service and dining facility at Ravinia Festival.
-Careful planning and coordination had to be taken in order to ensure that construction would have minimal impact on the visitor experience and be complete by the beginning of the upcoming season.
-Plans were prepared in a timely fashion to allow for the existing food pavilion to be demolished at the conclusion of the 2006 season.
-Construction ran through the winter and the new Food Service And Dining Pavilion was open for business at the start of the 2007 season.
-Bleck Engineering was responsible for surveying the Festival grounds, preparing all site civil related construction documents, assisting in the permitting and entitlement process, construction administration, and construction staking and layout.
-The new facility includes 6,000 square feet of outdoor dining patios that were thoughtfully arranged around several significant existing oak trees.
-Site paths were reconfigured to allow for the better movement of the visitors throughout the grounds and all utility services to the building were upgraded.
+Bleck Engineering was selected by Lohan Anderson LLC to provide civil engineering design services for a 43,200-square-foot food service and dining facility at the Ravinia Festival.
+The project required careful planning and coordination to ensure construction activities had minimal impact on the visitor experience and were completed in time for the upcoming festival season.
+Plans were prepared on an accelerated schedule to allow demolition of the existing food pavilion immediately following the conclusion of the 2006 season.
+Construction proceeded through the winter months, and the new Food Service and Dining Pavilion opened successfully at the start of the 2007 season.
+Bleck Engineering's scope included surveying the festival grounds, preparing all site-related civil construction documents, assisting with permitting and entitlements, providing construction administration, and performing construction staking and layout.
+The project also included 6,000 square feet of outdoor dining patios, thoughtfully designed around several significant existing oak trees.
+Site circulation paths were reconfigured to improve visitor movement throughout the grounds, and all utility services to the building were upgraded to support the new facility.